dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/cloud-upgrade-instructions.md

 1. To select a Developer plan, choose the Developer tab under **Billing**.
 2. Click **Select Plan** on the right.
 3. Confirm your plan selection on the pop up message.
-4. This automatically unlocks your dbt Cloud account and you should now enjoy the benefits of the Developer plan. 🎉
+4. This automatically unlocks your dbt Cloud account, and you can now enjoy the benefits of the Developer plan. 🎉

 <Lightbox src="/img/docs/dbt-cloud/downgrade-dev-flow.gif"/>